slsa-framework/slsa-verifier/docs/API-Library.md

         ExpectedID: &builderID,
     }

+    // example: all the default ClientOpts
+    // clientOpts, err := options.NewDefaultClientOpts()

-    // example: get the default client that the library caches
+    // example: get the default Sigstore TUF client that the library caches
     // client, err := apiUtils.GetDefaultSigstoreTUFClient()

     // example: force using the embedded root, without going online for a refresh